-- What will design thinking help you to compete in?
+- What will design thinking help you compete in?

 Design Thinking Approach On My Academic Life

-During the last two years of my academic life, I was quite anxious since I had to set my priorities to successfully pass the courses and get the degree.
+During the last two years of my academic life, I was quite anxious because I had to prioritize in order to successfully pass my courses and obtain my degree.

-In academic life, applying the design thinking is all about creating a sense of balance and harmony.
-At a very broad level, I got answers to these questions to make a positive difference in my academic life.
+In academic life, applying design thinking is all about creating a sense of balance and harmony.
+At a very broad level, I found answers to these questions that made a positive difference in my academic life.

 - What components make up my academic life (personal, ambition, achievements)?